Sleep Apnea Treatment Centers

 When you struggle to breathe each night because of OSA, it puts an incredible amount of stress on other parts of your body.
 Patients with severe sleep apnea may stop breathing a hundred or more times in a single evening, putting intense strain on the heart, kidneys, and lungs.
 Sleep apnea has been shown to worsen high blood pressure in patients who already have it, increase your chance of a heart attack, and even reduce your body’s ability to effectively use insulin, which can make type 2 diabetes worse.
 Your chance of developing sleep apnea increases significantly if you are obese, while lack of quality sleep has been linked to difficulty shedding unwanted pounds.
 Sleep apnea and lack of sleep can cause daytime drowsiness that can impact your ability to work effectively and even increase the chance that you will be involved in a work-related or vehicular accident as your focus and ability to pay attention are reduced.
 Lack of quality sleep can drastically impact your daily life, and OSA is therefore a medical condition that should be taken seriously.

 What treatments are available for sleep apnea?

-If you are struggling with sleep apnea symptoms, contact one of Koala® Center for Sleep & TMJ Disorders’ convenient locations to speak with a doctor about your sleep apnea treatment options.
+If you are struggling with sleep apnea symptoms, contact one of Koala® Center for Sleep and TMJ Disorders & TMJ Disorders’ convenient locations to speak with a doctor about your sleep apnea treatment options.